Culture of Qatar: Folk games

-Folk games form an important part of Qatar's cultural fabric.
 Depending on the location, a game could be a sea game or an urban game; furthermore, most games were gender exclusive.
 Typically, boys' games would be more physical.
 One such game was called tnumba, in which two teams would attempt to redirect an airborne ball toward the others' hand-dug pit, which served as a goal.
 Another similar game was called matoua and involved taking turns using a makeshift tennis racket to keep a ball suspended in the air, the winner being who can keep it in the air for the longest time.
 Farrarah was the name used for a gyroscope, which boys would often compete with each other over the length of time they could keep it spinning for.
 All of these are categorized as urban games.
 An example of a sea game, which was less common, was releasing hand-made miniature boats into the water and racing them to a prespecified landmark.
-The game relied mostly on luck and wind conditions.

 Shakaha was a popular girls' game.
 It involved two girls prone on the ground, oriented towards each other, with a third girl attempting to pass by jumping over them.
 As the game progressed, the girls on the ground would become increasingly outstretched, making it more difficult for the third girl to pass.
 One game shared by both boys and girls was called zlalwah, and involved the person whose turn it is throwing a stone at the shadow of one of the participants, with the game ending once the targeted person chases and catches one of the others.